Discover the stories of valor and sacrifice in one of America’s most historic resting places, just miles from the nation’s capital.

 Introduction

-Nestled within the Wilkes Street Cemetery Complex, the Alexandria National Cemetery is a testament to America’s past.
-As the second-oldest national cemetery in the federal system, established in 1862, it predates Arlington National Cemetery.
-Approximately 4,230 individuals rest within its 5-acre bounds, including around 3294 Union soldiers.
-This cemetery honors those who served our nation and tells stories of courage, sacrifice, and unity.1
+Nestled within the Wilkes Street Cemetery Complex, Alexandria National Cemetery is a testament to America’s past.
+Established in 1862, it predates Arlington National Cemetery and serves as the final resting place for over 4,230 individuals whose lives shaped American history.
+This cemetery honors those who served our nation, telling stories of courage, sacrifice, and unity.1

 For those interested in exploring the locations of Alexandria’s various Civil War hospitals, the Office of Historic Alexandria provides a comprehensive map resource [link].